amnah/yii2-user/README.md

 ],
 ```

 ### Todo
-* Convert permissions to proper rbac???
+* Convert permissions to RBAC ???
+* Add functionality for user groups (possibly as another package)
 * Have a request?
 Submit an [issue](https://github.com/amnah/yii2-user/issues)